-Mike Miller and the San Francisco Area-2 Redevelopment community project
+1964 — Mike Miller and the San Francisco Area-2 Redevelopment community project

-in almost 400 acres of the city, where many low-income residents lived in predominantly black neighborhoods.
-"The Fillmore," as it was, and still is called, provided some of the only housing available to the historic enclaves of black residents and those who were the result of the great wartime and postwar migration out of the South to find work in the North.
+in almost 400 acres of the city, where many low-income residents lived in predominantly black neighborhoods,"The Fillmore," as that part of the Western Addition was and still is called, provided some of the only housing available to the large groups of black workers that had migrated north during and immediately after WWII.

 Areas A-1 and A-2